jdh404/jdh404/README.md

 # 💫 About Me:
 ⭐️ Hi!
-I’m learning programming and trying to find my path in this field.<br>📚 I’m constantly curious about different areas and eager to explore interesting things.<br>🐝 I already have a bunch of projects in my head that I want to bring to life soon.<br>💎 I also try, whenever possible, to find friends to enjoy coding together.
+I’m learning programming and trying to find my path in this field.<br>📚 I’m constantly curious about different areas and eager to explore interesting things.<br>🐝 I already have a bunch of projects in my head that I want to bring to life soon.<br>💎 I also try, whenever possible, to find friends to enjoy coding together.<br>📕 I speak Russian, Ukrainian, and Polish.
+I know a little English.

 ## 🌐 Socials: